wp-plugins/inboundio-marketing/README.txt

 1. Goto Appearance menu.
 2. Drag the inboundio marketing widget in your widget area.
 3. Provide a title for your widget.
 The default title is set to "Subscribe to your-blog-name".
+4. Re-order the widget in the sidebar as per your requirement.
+A more visible region would increase the probability of user to sign up.

 = What if I re-install the plugin? =